ericdaat/ericdaat.github.io/_posts/2017-05-28-flask-app-production.md

 cover: gears.jpg
 ---

-In this post we are going to see how we can efficiently deploy a web application powered by Flask (a Python framework) to production.
-We won't code a complex application, actually we will just stick to the Flask Hello World example.

 ## Basic Flask application

 If you've never heard of Flask before, I recommend you to visit its [website](http://flask.pocoo.org/) and read about it.